 In many ways, the parabolic encounter is indeed special.
 Physically speaking, the symmetry in the velocity asymptotes directly tells us that there should be no linear memory attached to the system.
-However, we have noticed that for events following a parabolic trajectory, there is a sharp change of stress energy tensor in $\nu \rightarrow 0$ limit, as evident by the pole of $\nu^{-1/3}$ we encountered there.
-Mathematically, this appears as a consequence of how Airy functions behave close to $\nu \rightarrow 0$, which distinguishes the parabolic encounter from eccentric or hyperbola!
-It is more like a transient effect which dominates at the low frequency range, however, do not produce any permanent change or memory.
-Non-linear memory, on the other hand, depends on graviton back-reaction, which would be present even for short and powerful burst of radiation that occurs in this case near periapsis.
-The inevitable change in energy and angular momentum due to these close encounters will mean that the closest point of approach in binary will see a sudden jump scales as $r_{\rm min}^{-1/2}$, and will be captured as a bound orbit as the total energy dips below zero.
-We followed through with this logic, and worked out how this burst of radiation changes all the binary parameters.
+However, we have noticed that for events following a parabolic trajectory, there is a sharp change of stress energy tensor in the $\nu \rightarrow 0$ limit, as evident by the pole of $\nu^{-1/3}$ we encountered there.
+Mathematically, this appears as a consequence of how Airy functions behave close to $\nu \rightarrow 0$, which distinguishes the parabolic encounter from eccentric or hyperbolic!
+It is more like a transient effect which dominates at the low frequency range; however, it does not produce any permanent change or memory.
+Non-linear memory, on the other hand, depends on graviton back-reaction, which would be present even for a short and powerful burst of radiation that occurs in this case near periapsis.
+The power spectrum of the energy emitted during such parabolic encounters is relevant to probe the contribution of such encounters to the stochastic gravitational wave power spectrum using pulsar timing arrays.
+The inevitable change in energy and angular momentum due to these close encounters will mean that the closest point of approach in a binary will see a sudden jump scale as $r_{\rm min}^{-1/2}$, and will be captured as a bound orbit as the total energy dips below zero.
+We followed through with this logic and worked out how this burst of radiation changes all the binary parameters.
 It is physically instructive to think of the sudden change in the closest approach around the periapsis as a sharp, localized step, which leads to the associated jump in the memory waveform.